syncfusion-content/uwp-docs/uwp/Rating/Overview.md

 ---
 layout: post
-title: About UWP Rating control | Syncfusion
+title: About Syncfusion® UWP SfRating Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion UWP Rating (SfRating) control, its elements and more.
+description: Learn about introduction of Syncfusion® UWP SfRating control and more details.
 platform: uwp
 control: SfRating
 documentation: ug
 ---

-# UWP Rating (SfRating) Overview
+# About Syncfusion® UWP SfRating Control

 `SfRating` control allows user to rate something by clicking on the icon that represents a rate.